IBM-Cloud/assistant-shop.r/README.md

 ![Bluemix Deployments](https://deployment-tracker.mybluemix.net/stats/33c837adc45603261cd15deadadc2317/badge.svg)

 **Note:** If deploying by this method, the app will fail on first deploy.
-After this initial failure, you must complete steps 12-18 as described in the section 'Running the app on Bluemix', as well as configure your business rules and workflow.
+After this initial failure, you must complete steps 12-16 as described in the section 'Running the app on Bluemix', as well as configure your business rules and workflow.
 Only then will your app start successfully.

 ## Application Requirements
 This application requires two machines to run through the demo.
 The users need to be running either the Firefox or Chrome browser for the demo to function properly.

-## How it Work
+## How it Works

 1. Have the first person open a web browser and go to [https://assistant-shop-r.mybluemix.net/agent] [demo_agent_url].
 They will play the role of the agent.